skyfielders/python-skyfield/skyfield/documentation/time.rst

     TT  = 2456658.5007775929
     TDB = 2456658.500777592

-Why does Skyfield support three different uniform time scales?
+What are these three different uniform time scales?

 International Atomic Time (TAI) is maintained by the worldwide network of atomic clocks